Budjak

-Budjak, also known as Budzhak, (Note: Bulgarian, Russian and Ukrainian: Буджак; Bugeac; Gagauz and Turkish: Bucak; Bucaq.) is a historical region that was part of Bessarabia from 1812 to 1940.
+Budjak, also known as Budzhak, (Note: Bulgarian, Belarusian, Russian and Ukrainian: Буджак; Bugeac; Gagauz and Turkish: Bucak; Bucaq.) is a historical region that was part of Bessarabia from 1812 to 1940.
 Situated along the Black Sea, between the Danube and Dniester rivers, this multi-ethnic region covers an area of 13188 km2 and is home to approximately 600,000 people.
 The majority of the region (former Izmail Oblast) is now located in Ukraine's Odesa Oblast, while the remaining part is found in the southern districts of Moldova.
 The region is bordered to the north by the rest of Moldova, to the west and south by Romania, and to the east by the Black Sea and the rest of Ukraine.